 These are best practices that can help you go beyond the basic requirements to optimize your product data for performance.

 - Create up to five custom labels for each product:

 - Choose your own definition for each of the five custom labels.
 Keep in mind the possible values for each label.
 You can add the values to each product in your Merchant Center account based on your definition.

 Set up your own definitions for custom labels and include only one type of label per attribute.
-This definition isn’t something that you enter in AdWords or Merchant Center, but it will help your own understanding of what values you should include.
+This definition isn’t something that you enter in Google Ads or Merchant Center, but it will help your own understanding of what values you should include.

 |Example values||winter, spring, summer, fall|

 |Example values||best seller, low seller|